NdukuNic0le/IA_Business_Analytics/docs/DATA_DICTIONARY.md

 # Data Dictionary

-This document defines all fields in the Kiota SIC Impact Measurement & ROI Analytics System, including data types, valid ranges, business meanings, and usage in calculations.
+This document defines all fields in the Org X SIC Impact Measurement & ROI Analytics System, including data types, valid ranges, business meanings, and usage in calculations.

 ## Table of Contents